 The first action of season 1894/95 for a number of Queen's Park players was a benefit match at Celtic Park on Saturday 4 August 1894 between Celtic and a Queen's eleven selected by club president William Sellar.
 Despite threatening weather and various counter-attractions, a crowd of around 4,000 turned out for the game.
 The Spiders' team was a mixture of first eleven and second eleven players, as well as new recruits Hughie Smith from Third Lanark and Henderson from Battlefield.
 Play was pretty even for most of the opening half but Celtic got on top just before half-time and Joe Cassidy put them into the lead.
 Shortly after the restart, Johnny Hamilton equalised with a stunning 25 yard shot.
 Barrett in the Queen's goal had several good saves and Tommy Waddell missed a great chance for the Spiders but there was no further scoring.

-A week later, a scratch Queen's Park side beat Kilmarnock Athletic 3-2 before a large crowd at Holm Quarry in Kilmarnock.
+Two weeks later, a scratch Queen's Park side beat Kilmarnock Athletic 3-2 before a large crowd at Holm Quarry in Kilmarnock.
 On the following Saturday, Queen's Park were at Holm Park in Newton Stewart facing local side Newton-Stewart Athletic.
 There was said to have been a very large turnout at the game.
 A fairly well-represented Spiders' side were 2-0 ahead at half-time through Stevenson and Sellar.
-The final score was 6-0, or possibly 7-0.
+The final score was 6-0.
+David Stewart was the unlikely scorer of three second half goals.

 The first competitive match of the season came on Saturday 15 September 1894.
 The occasion was a Glasgow Cup first round tie with Rangers at Ibrox Park.
 The match attracted a crowd of around 16,000.
 Queen's Park played well against the wind in the first half but, towards half-time, Rangers pressed and John McPherson scored with a header.
 Queen's claimed that the ball had been out of play before being crossed to McPherson.
 Almost immediately afterwards, the same player doubled the Light Blues' lead with a lovely shot.
 Shortly after the interval, Willie Lambie received a nasty injury.
 He eventually returned but was "lame and practically useless."
 Queen's play improved greatly as the game progressed but they were unable to breach the Rangers' defence, due to a combination of poor shooting and good goalkeeping, and the game ended in a 2-0 victory for the home side.
 The Spiders team that exited from the Glasgow Cup was - Baird; Sinclair and Smith; Gillespie, McFarlane and D Stewart; A Stewart and Waddell; Henderson; W Lambie and Sellar.